student7hetu/AI-Powered-Study-Tool/README.md

 Allows students to ask questions in a student–teacher chat format

-Answers are generated only from the provided chapter and videos
+Generates answers only from the provided chapter and videos

-Supports follow-up questions (conversation memory)
+Supports follow-up questions using conversation memory

 Displays video summaries and exam-focused points